-Developmental Pediatrician: Developmental pediatricians can provide diagnostic and intervention recommendations to address any potential disabilities or developmental delays a child may be experiencing.

-Speech Assessment: We partner with Lauren Weiskopf and Associates to provide speech screenings twice a year in the spring and fall to students 2.5 years of age and older.
+- Developmental Pediatrician: Developmental pediatricians can provide diagnostic and intervention recommendations to address any potential disabilities or developmental delays a child may be experiencing. - Speech Assessment: We partner with Lauren Weiskopf and Associates to provide speech screenings twice a year in the spring and fall to students 2.5 years of age and older.
 If there are concerns, your teacher may ask that you participate in these screenings.
-Speech/Language Pathologists can determine whether speech therapy is needed and can provide those services to students as deemed necessary.
+Speech/Language Pathologists can determine whether speech therapy is needed and can provide those services to students as deemed necessary to enhance language and communication skills. - Occupational Therapy: Occupational therapists use play activities to increase independent function, enhance development, and prevent disability.
+Occupational Therapy may help a child to achieve maximum independence and enhance one's quality of life.

-Physical Therapy: Physical Therapists can assist with any issue having to do with pain, strength, joint range of motion, endurance, and gross motor functioning.

-Occupational Therapy: Occupational therapists assist children with physical, cognitive, and sensory issues in order for them to be as independent and self-regulatory as possible.

-Child Psychologist or Counselor: Psychologists and counselors who specialize in working with young children can assist in helping children learn to cope with life events like parental divorce, traumatic events, illnesses, etc.
+- Physical Therapy: Physical Therapists can assist with any issue having to do with pain, strength, joint range of motion, endurance, and gross motor functioning.
+Physical Therapy may help a child with fine and/or gross motor movement patterns to achieve maximum independence and enhance quality of life. - Parent Coaching, Child Psychologist or Counselor: Child Psychologists and counselors who specialize in working with young children and families can assist in helping children learn to cope with life events like parental divorce, traumatic events, illnesses, etc. Also, some parents can benefit from coaching - in particular if partners are on different pages on what to do.

-Behavior Specialist: Behavior specialists assess what a particular behavior is communicating and assists parents and teachers to put strategies in place in order to systemically change behavior that is maladaptive.

 It is important that the appropriate type of specialists evaluate the child, and frequently this will require that the specialist visit the school to see your child in the classroom environment.
-So that the child is seen in his or her normal state, and to reduce anxiety, parents should not coach the child ahead of time and that the therapist observe in an non obtrusive manner.
+So that the child is seen in his or her normal state, and to reduce anxiety, parents should not coach the child ahead of time so that the therapist may observe in an unobtrusive manner.